fubark/cyber/docs/docs.md

 func printC():
     print 'done'
 ```
-Static variable declarations from imports can have circular references.
-Read more about this in [Static Variables](#static-variables).
+Namespace variable declarations from imports can have circular references.
+Read more about this in [Namespace variables](#namespace-variables).

 Modules can also be destructured using the following syntax:
 > _Planned Feature_